Elżbieta Witek: Political activity since 2023

 Following the 2023 elections, Witek was re-elected as an MP, securing 89,172 votes.
 On 13 November 2023 the Law and Justice (PiS) party nominated her once again for the post of Marshal of the Sejm.
 However, she was defeated by Szymon Holownia, the candidate from Poland 2050, who was supported by a coalition of the Polish People's Party, the Civic Coalition, the Confederation, and the Left, with a vote count of 193 to 265.
 On the same day, she was also nominated by her party for the position of Deputy Marshal of the Sejm, but she did not secure the post, receiving 203 votes.

 Private life

 She is the daughter of Florian, a baker, and Eleonora, a dressmaker.
-She was married to Stanislaw Witek, also a historian and history teacher, from 1980 until his passing in 2024.
+She was married to Stanislaw Witek, also a historian and history teacher, from 1980 until his death in 2024.
 Together, they have two daughters: Marta, a gym teacher born in 1983, and Gabriela, a kindergarten teacher born in 1991.